-The divorce rate in America provides an insight into today’s relationships.
-Knowing what percentage of marriages end in divorce and when divorce is most likely to occur is important for all of us.
+The divorce rate in America provides insight into today’s relationships.
+Knowing what percentage of marriages end in divorce and when divorce is most likely to occur tells us where we fit in that picture.

-While the US divorce rate has remained relatively stable over recent years, it has actually declined in the long-term.
-As the following stats show, however, the divorce rate in the United States in 2019 doesn’t necessarily provide the full picture of marital success, separations, and relationship breakdowns.
+While the US divorce rate has remained relatively stable over recent years, it has actually declined in the long term.
+As the following stats show, however, the divorce rate in the United States in 2022 doesn’t necessarily provide the whole picture of marital success, separations, and relationship breakdowns.

 Divorce Rates in America (Editor’s Pick)

 - The current divorce rate in the US is 2.3 persons per 1,000 people.

 - Overall, the rate of divorces in America is falling.

 - Divorces amongst people aged 50+ years are rising.

 - Fewer couples choose to marry than pre-1990.

 - The US divorce rate is the third-highest in the world.